Njugi92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints all combinations of two letters, except oo, letters are lower cases from a to z,the output should be alpha ordered starting with aa maxmum of 64 characters script that prints a number with two decimal places, the number will be stored in envilonment variable NUM script that converts a number from base 10 to base 16, number in base 10 is stored in envilonment variable DECIMAL
+script that prints all combinations of two letters, except oo, letters are lower cases from a to z,the output should be alpha ordered starting with aa maxmum of 64 characters script that prints a number with two decimal places, the number will be stored in envilonment variable NUM script that converts a number from base 10 to base 16, number in base 10 is stored in envilonment variable DECIMAL script that encodes and decodes text using th rot13 encriptions